Ragtime: Influence on European composers

-During the early 20th century, some European classical composers were influence from the form.
+During the early 20th century, some European classical composers were influenced by this form.
 The first contact with ragtime was probably at the Paris Exposition in 1900, one of the stages of the European tour of John Philip Sousa.
 The first notable classical composer to take a serious interest in ragtime was Antonín Dvořák.
 French composer Claude Debussy emulated ragtime in three pieces for piano.
 The best-known remains the Golliwog's Cake Walk (from the 1908 Piano Suite Children's Corner).
 He later returned to the style with two preludes for piano: Minstrels, (1910) and General Lavine-excentric (from his 1913 Préludes), which was inspired by a Médrano circus clown.

 Erik Satie, Arthur Honegger, Darius Milhaud, and the other members of Les Six in Paris never made any secret of their sympathy for ragtime, which is sometimes evident in their works.
 Consider, in particular, the ballet of Satie, Parade (Ragtime du Paquebot), (1917) and La Mort de Monsieur Mouche, an overture for piano for a drama in three acts, composed in the early 1900s in memory of his friend J. P. Contamine de Latour.
 In 1902 the American cakewalk was very popular in Paris and Satie two years later wrote two rags, La Diva de l'empire and Piccadilly.
 Despite the two Anglo-Saxon settings, the tracks appear American-inspired.
 La Diva de l'empire, a march for piano soloist, was written for Paulette Darty and initially bore the title Stand-Walk Marche; it was later subtitled Intermezzo Americain when Rouarts-Lerolle reprinted it in 1919.
 Piccadilly, another march, was initially titled The Transatlantique; it presented a stereotypical wealthy American heir sailing on an ocean liner on the New York–Europe route, going to trade his fortune for an aristocratic title in Europe.
 There is a similar influence in Milhaud's ballets Le boeuf sur le toite and Creation du Monde, which he wrote after a visit to Harlem during his trip in 1922.
 Even the Swiss composer Honegger wrote works in which the influence of African American music is pretty obvious.
 Examples include Pacific 231, Prélude et Blues and especially the Concertino for piano and orchestra.

 Igor Stravinsky wrote a solo piano work called Piano-Rag-Music in 1919 and also included a rag in his theater piece L'Histoire du soldat (1918).